-* Note: After freeing enslaved men, women and children from the plantations of Hilton Head, South Carolina in 1862, General Ormsby Mitchel provided them with the land and supplies they needed to begin new lives in Mitchelville – the first Freedmen’s town in America.
+* Note: After freeing enslaved men, women and children from the plantations of Hilton Head, South Carolina in 1862, Major-General Ormsby Mitchel provided them with land and supplies to begin new lives in Mitchelville—the first Freedmen’s town in America.

 Having been ordered back to Key West on 15 November 1862, much of 1863 for the 47th Pennsylvania Volunteers was spent garrisoning federal installations in Florida as part of the U.S. Army’s 10th Corps, Department of the South.
 Soldiers from the 47th Pennsylvania’s C Company participated with the infantrymen of Companies A, B, E, G, and I in duties at Key West’s Fort Taylor while the soldiers from Companies D, F, H, and K garrisoned Fort Jefferson, the Union’s remote outpost in the Dry Tortugas off the coast of Florida.